sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Crash_Analytics/_index.md

 `apm.init();`

-Note: You may need to do a thorough code update to replace the older variable apm with aca.
+You may need to do a thorough code update to replace the older variable apm with aca.

 ### Create a Breadcrumb Trail